Schulze STV: Potential for tactical voting

 As Schulze STV reduces to the Schulze method in single winner elections, it fails the participation criterion, the later-no-harm criterion and the later-no-help criterion, whereas traditional forms of STV (that reduce to IRV in single winner elections) fulfill later-no-help and later-no-harm.

-STV methods which make use of Meek's or Warren's method are resistant to Woodall Free Riding, but are still vulnerable to Hylland Free Riding.
-Schulze's method is not vulnerable to Hylland Free Riding, except where necessary in order to meet the Droop proportionality criterion.

-A method which doesn't meet the Droop proportionality criterion has the potential to give disproportional results, unless it meets a similar proportionality criterion.
-Thus, Schulze STV can be considered invulnerable to Hylland Free Riding to as great an extent possible, subject to actually being a proportional representation method.

 Complexity

 Schulze STV is no more complicated for the voter than other forms of STV; the ballot is the same, and candidates are ranked in order of preference.
 In calculating an election result, however, Schulze STV is significantly more complex than STV.
 In most applications, computer calculation would be required.
-The algorithm implementing Schulze STV requires exponentially many steps in the number of seats to be filled (roughly on the order of $m^{3k}$ steps when k out of m candidates are to be selected), making the computation difficult if this number is not very small (in particular, the rule does not have polynomial runtime).
+The algorithm implementing Schulze STV requires exponentially many steps in the number of seats to be filled (roughly on the order of $m^{3k}$ steps when k out of m candidates are to be selected), making the computation difficult if this number is not very small.
+In particular, the rule does not have polynomial runtime.

 Compared to CPO-STV, implementing Schulze STV might be somewhat faster, since it only compares outcomes differing by one candidate; CPO-STV compares all possible pairs.